Airtable/blocks/README.md

 # @airtable/blocks

 With the Blocks SDK, you can create your own custom extensions on top of Airtable.
-These extensios can be integrations, visualizations, internal tools, and more!
+These extensions can be integrations, visualizations, internal tools, and more!

 To get started, check out the